omni/poa-bridge/README.md

 - `--config` - location of the configuration file. configuration file must exist
 - `--database` - location of the database file.

+Bridge forces TLS for RPC connections by default.
+However, in some limited scenarios (like local testing), this might be undesirable.
+In this case, you can use `--allow-insecure-rpc-endpoints` option to allow non-TLS endpoints to be used.
+Ensure, however, that this option is not going to be used in production.

 #### Exit Status Codes

 | Code | Meaning              |